argonatorUberTF/Uber-Team-Fortress/README.md

 The following monsters were removed  to free up precache for sounds and models:
 Ogre cook, Vermis(lame), eel, and gremlin which didn't work.

-The minipet is superflous since you can cmd summon and the code needs work.
+The minipet is superflous since you can "cmd summon" and the code needs work.
 Removed.

 # BUGS:
-The obituary messages need an overhaul and sometimes cause the server to spew word salad.
-The problem starts when a large amount of frags against monsters beyond 16-24 and causes a message flood.
+If the map is designed properly with a lower amount of spawns, the limit of 512 entities should not be broken.
+However, it is not a fatal error, you can restart a map or the server to try again.
+A fix is in progress to address this and the limit on the number of sound effects precached.

 New bugs can be submitted to Github for tracking and resolution be unbiased.
 Volunteer devs of code/fixes/features gladly accepted.